QuTech-Delft/squidasm/docs/source/tutorial/section1_Basics.rst

            csocket = context.csockets[self.PEER_NAME]
            # get EPR socket to peer
            epr_socket = context.epr_sockets[self.PEER_NAME]
-           # get connection to quantum device controller
+           # get connection to quantum network processing unit
            connection = context.connection

 In order to understand the role of each of these objects, it is important to distinguish that the program will run on the host.
 The host can be any type of classical computer.
-The host is connected to a quantum network processing unit, that is responsible for local qubit operations and EPR pair generation with remote nodes.
+The host is connected to a quantum network processing unit(QNPU), that is responsible for local qubit operations and EPR pair generation with remote nodes.
 The link between the host and quantum network processing unit is called a NetQASM connection.
 The variable ``connection`` represents this NetQASM connection.